cloudflarearchive/backgrid/CONTRIBUTING.md

 ---

 Please make sure you use `recess` to lint your CSS files before you submit a pull request.
-There's a make rule is put in every Makefile for this purpose.
+There's a make rule put in every Makefile for this purpose.

 ```shell
 $ make csslint